-1. Moving Papers: As noted above, the moving party must file the required papers with the Clerk's Office and serve them on the other parties at least thirty-one (31) days before the return date.
-(If the return date on the notice of motion is incorrect, the Clerk's Office will set an appropriate date and notify the parties of the new date).
-Of course, parties must be sure to file all motions within the time limits previously established by the Court.

-2. Response Papers: Parties responding to the motion must file their papers with the Clerk's Office, and serve them on the other party, at least seventeen (17) days before the return date.
-(For response to cross-motions, see (4) below).

-3. Reply Papers: A movant may wish to file papers in response to the papers filed in opposition to his or her motion.
+- 1. Moving Papers: As noted above, the moving party must file the required papers with the Clerk's Office and serve them on the other parties no later than the deadline to file non-dispositive motions or dispositive motions.
+Of course, parties must be sure to file all motions within the time limits previously established by the Court. - 2.
+Response Papers: Parties responding to the motion must file their papers with the Clerk's Office, and serve them on the other party, no more than TWENTY-ONE (21) days after service of the motion, unless otherwise ordered by the Court.
+(For response to cross-motions, see (4) below). - 3.
+Reply Papers: A movant may wish to file papers in response to the papers filed in opposition to his or her motion.
 In the case of non-dispositive motions, the party must obtain permission from the Court to file "reply" papers.
 Such permission will only be granted upon a showing of necessity.
-If Court permission is granted, reply papers must be filed with the Clerk and served on the opposing parties not less than eleven (11) days before the return date of the motion.

-4. Cross-Motions: A cross-motion is a motion made by the responding party against the original movant.
-A cross-motion requests that the Court rule in favor of the party filing the crossmotion (the "cross-movant") on a basis similar to that requested by the original movant.
-A crossmotion must be filed with the Clerk and served on all parties at least seventeen (17) days before the return date of the original motion.
-Any papers responding to the cross-motion must be filed with the Clerk and served on all parties at least eleven (11) days prior to the original motion date.
+If Court permission is granted, reply papers must be filed with the Clerk and served on the opposing parties no more than SEVEN (7) days after service of the response papers. - 4.
+Cross-Motions: A cross-motion is a motion made by the responding party against the original movant.
+A cross-motion requests that the Court rule in favor of the party filing the cross-motion (the "cross-movant") on a basis similar to that requested by the original movant.
+A cross-motion must be filed with the Clerk and served on all parties not more than TWENTY-

+ONE (21) days after service of the motion, unless otherwise ordered by the Court.
+Any papers responding to the cross-motion must be filed with the Clerk and served on all parties not more than SEVEN (7) DAYS after service of the cross-motion/opposition to motion.
+See L.R.
+7.1(c).